CandyCoded/CandyCoded/README.md

 #### FadeIn

+Fade a gameobject from 0% to 100% with a duration of 1s.

 ```csharp
 CandyCoded.Animate.FadeIn(gameObject, Time.deltaTime);
 ```

 #### FadeOut

+Fade a gameobject from 100% to 0% with a duration of 1s.

 ```csharp
 CandyCoded.Animate.FadeOut(gameObject, Time.deltaTime);
 ```

 #### FadeCustom

+Fade a gameobject using the values defined in the supplied `AnimationCurve`.

+**Note:** 100% alpha is relative to each gameobject's initial alpha value.
+This is to prevent objects with custom alpha values from being reset.

 ```csharp
 AnimationCurve animationCurve = AnimationCurve.Linear(0, 1, 1, 0);